-Before its release, Rick Wakeman had been lured away by Yes, and Strawbs yet again were tasked with promoting an album without the line-up which made it.
+Before its release, Rick Wakeman had been lured away by Yes, and Strawbs yet again were no longer the personnel which made it.
 The album is nevertheless many a fan's favourite, with some wonderful, haunting songs, many of which have stood the test of time ("A Glimpse Of Heaven", "Witchwood", "The Hangman And The Papist") and are still part of the live set today.
-And even more get an outing whenever Dave and Rick play together.
+And even more get an outing in Dave's solo concerts or whenever Dave and Rick play together.

 Dave Cousins (vcls, ac/el gtrs, bnjo, dulcimer, recorder)

 Rick Wakeman (org, pno, el pno, clavinet, harpsichord, celeste)

 John Ford (bs, vcls)